jeanxwang/bambangshop/README.md

 - **API Testing**: Postman provides a user-friendly interface for sending HTTP requests to APIs, making it easy to test different endpoints, methods, and payloads.
 I can quickly create requests, specify parameters, headers, and authentication details, and examine the responses.

 #### Reflection Publisher-3
+1. Push model
+2. **Advantages of Pull Model:** In the pull model, subscribers actively request updates from the subject when they are ready to process them.
+This reduces coupling between the subject and its subscribers, as the subject doesn't need to have direct knowledge of its subscribers.
+**Disadvantages of Pull Model:**
+Subscribers in the pull model need to implement logic for polling the subject and handling updates.
+This can increase complexity for subscribers, especially if they need to manage multiple subjects or prioritize updates from different sources.
+3. **Reduced Concurrency:** Without multi-threading, the program will have reduced concurrency capabilities.
+Each request will be processed sequentially, one after the other, instead of being processed concurrently in multiple threads.
+This can limit the program's ability to handle multiple requests simultaneously and may result in lower responsiveness under heavy load.
+**Potential Deadlocks or Race Conditions:** If the notification process involves shared resources or mutable state, not using multi-threading can increase the risk of deadlocks or race conditions.
+Without proper synchronization mechanisms, concurrent access to shared resources may lead to unexpected behavior and data corruption.